natalie-kate/Haunted/README.md

     explaining the purpose of the site.</span>
  2. As a first time visitor, I want to be able to easily navigate throughout the site to find content.<br>
    <span style="color: grey;">The nav menu is at the top of all pages with drop down menus to find and jump to the section of
-   interest. the brand name is also a link
+   interest.
+The brand name is also a link back to home.
    In addition a "back to top" link is present in the footer meaning the user doesn't have to scroll back up to the top, which is especially important for the mobile site.</span>
 3. As a first time visitor, I expect to see an attractive, visually appealing site.